NextechSystems/selectapidocspub/source/includes/r4/_metadata.md

 # Metadata

-## Metadata

 ### Overview
-Information about supported server functionality and server's SMART on FHIR configuration.
+Information about supported server functionality and the server's SMART on FHIR configuration.

 ### Capability Statement